Murderer Pregnant At the Time of Her Crime Gave Birth in Prison (2024)

 Esteban maintained that Marasigan was the father of her second child, but Marasigan testified that he knew of at least one other person who could have been the father.
 Esteban gave birth to a healthy baby boy shortly before Thanksgiving while in custody, reported the San Francisco Gate.

 In December 2012, Esteban was convicted of first-degree murder and sentenced to 25 years in prison.
-At the time, Judge Jon Rolefson said he had never seen more condemning circ*mstantial evidence pointing to a killer than what the police and prosecutors had on Esteban, according to the San Francisco Gate.
+At the time, Judge Jon Rolefson said he had never seen more condemning circumstantial evidence pointing to a killer than what the police and prosecutors had on Esteban, according to the San Francisco Gate.
 Rolefson also said he hadn’t “seen or heard any hint of remorse” from Esteban, according to the San Francisco Gate.

 Le’s Remains Were Found Four Months After Her Disappearance